davidculemann/remix-shadcn-supabase-boilerplate-docs/flow/architecture/infrastructure.md

 ---
 title: Infrastructure
-index: 1
+order: 1
 ---

 # Infrastructure Architecture

 The infrastructure is based on top of Kubernetes<sup>®</sup> using Tekton<sup>®</sup> TaskRuns, ConfigMaps, Secrets, and Persistent Volumes.
-See the [Task architecture](/docs/boomerang-flow/architecture/tasks) for more information.
+See the [Task architecture](../architecture/tasks) for more information.

 ## Kubernetes